 Treatment: Used railway sleepers are untreated tropical hardwood or creosote treated oak or pine.

-Description: Bargain packs of used railway sleepers and offcuts that have been put on one side with potential cracks, imperfections etc... .
+Description: Bargain packs of used railway sleepers and offcuts that have been put on one side with a variety of cracks, bowing, crumbly softness, imperfections etc... .
 We have banded together those of a similar'ish size, and sell them as a mixed bag bundle.
 SEE PHOTOS ABOVE of the VARIOUS PACKS

 Cutting: Hardwood railway sleepers are not ones that you would want to cut too many of by hand, unless you were in training for an Iron Man competition.
 You'll need a circular saw / chainsaw or powered saw to cut these railway sleepers.
 Start off with a new or sharpened blade, and be prepared to re-sharpen.
 Pine is much easier to cut.